-8.1 There is only one palisaded enclosure recorded within the study area, at Hindwell (PRN 19376) in the Walton Basin (fig. 10).
-The site, which was identified as a cropmark from aerial reconnaissance, is a truly remarkable discovery enclosing an area of 35ha, making it by far the largest palisaded enclosure in Britain.
+Hindwell enclosure II (PRN 19376)

+The site (Fig. 15), which was identified as a cropmark from aerial reconnaissance, is a truly remarkable discovery enclosing an area of 35ha, making it by far the largest palisaded enclosure in Britain.
 In a European context Hindwell is only smaller than the early Neolithic enclosure at Urmitz on the Rhine, near Koblenz (Gibson 1999a, 155-158).